Are you thinking of living in Havant?

 Living in Havant will not disappoint in this department.

-The area has a great choice of nurseries and pre-schools for the youngest children.
+The area has an excellent choice of nurseries and pre-schools for the youngest children.

 Primary schools in the town perform well, with the majority having achieved a “good” rating from Ofsted.

-Bidbury Infant School, St Alban’s Church of England Aided Primary and Warren Park Primary School are very highly regarded, having received Ofsted’s highest grade of “outstanding”.
+Bidbury Infant School and Warren Park Primary School are very highly regarded, having both received Ofsted’s highest grade of “outstanding”.

 Secondary school children filter into several schools.

-It attracts students from a wide area and has a long, well-established reputation for providing quality education as well as high exam pass rates.
+It attracts students from a wide area and has a long, well-established reputation for providing quality education and high exam pass rates.

 South Down College (HSDC) is a Further and Higher Education College providing A-Levels, T Levels and vocational courses from three campuses in Alton, Havant & South Downs.